pulumi/docs/content/docs/iac/languages-sdks/python/_index.md

 #### Poetry

-To add a new dependency when using `poetry`, run the `poetry add` command in your project directory:
+To add a new dependency when using `poetry`, run the `poetry add` command in your project directory.
+The dependency will be added to the `pyproject.toml` file and installed in the virtual environment:

 {{< chooser os "macos,windows,linux" >}}